-No advanced standing tests, such as CLEP, will be allowed under this program.
+No advanced-standing tests, such as CLEP, will be allowed under this program.

+HIGH SCHOOL EQUIVALENCY

-HIGH SCHOOL EQUIVALENCY: Students under 21 years of age who have successfully completed the General Educational Development Testing Program (GED) and have submitted acceptable scores on the ACT or SAT may be admitted to Howard Payne University.
-The student must also submit official GED test scores with his/her application for admission.
-GED students 21 years of age or older may be required to submit official ACT or SAT scores.
-Students admitted by GED may be placed on provisional admission status.
+Students who have successfully completed the General Educational Development (GED) testing program and have submitted acceptable scores on the ACT or SAT I may be admitted to Howard Payne University.
+The student must submit official GED test scores with an application for admission.
+Students submitting GED scores may be considered on a provisional admission basis.